TryGhost/Casper/tests/dummy/content/managing-users.md

   - getting-started
 ---

-Ember Ghost does not, and will never have the concept of user roles!
+empress-blog does not, and will never have the concept of user roles!

 This is because it is entirely a static system.
 You can assign authors to posts and generate new ones using `ember generate author` but if you need full user permissions (outside of something like Github) and collaboration features I highly recommend that you sign up for a [hosted Ghost instance](https://ghost.org/).